A 160-Foot Asteroid Discovered Five Days Ago Will Swing By Earth Tomorrow At 4.5 Times The Lunar Distance

-Planet Earth is in for a close, but perfectly safe, asteroid encounter tomorrow morning, scientists at NASA’s Jet Propulsion Laboratory (JPL) announced earlier today.
-Countless asteroids of different sizes fly past Earth every month, most of them only getting within a few million miles from the planet’s surface.
-Tomorrow’s celestial visitor, however, will approach a lot closer, harmlessly cruising by Earth at 4.5 times the distance to the moon.
+Planet Earth is in for a close — but perfectly safe — asteroid encounter tomorrow morning, scientists at NASA’s Jet Propulsion Laboratory (JPL) announced earlier today.
+Countless asteroids fly past Earth every month, with most of them only getting within a few million miles of the planet’s surface.
+Tomorrow’s celestial visitor, however, will approach a lot closer and harmlessly cruise by Earth at 4.5 times the distance to the moon.

-The space rock in question is known as asteroid 2019 RA and was only discovered just five days ago, on September 1.
-According to the JPL, the object was attentively monitored for a period of four days, during which time scientists performed 134 observations of its speed and trajectory.
-After gauging out the rocks orbital path around the sun, the JPL team was able to plot the asteroid’s course through the inner solar system and announced that 2019 RA would be performing a close flyby of Earth on September 7.
+The space rock in question is known as asteroid 2019 RA and was only discovered five days ago, on September 1.
+According to the JPL, the object was attentively monitored for a period of four days, during which scientists performed 134 observations of its speed and trajectory.
+After gauging the rock’s orbital path around the sun, the JPL team was able to plot the asteroid’s course through the inner solar system, announcing that 2019 RA would be performing a close flyby of Earth on September 7.

 Based on its orbit and proximity to our planet, the rock was classified as a near-Earth object (NEO), specifically an Apollo-type asteroid.
 As NASA explains, NEOs are celestial objects, such as comets or asteroids, that orbit somewhere between approximately 91 million and 121 million miles from the sun.
-This means that in their journey around the sun, NEOs can venture as far as about 30 million miles of Earth’s orbit, and as close to the planet’s surface as a few times the distance to the moon – or even closer.
+This means that in their journey around the sun, NEOs can venture as far as 30 million miles from Earth’s orbit, and as close to the planet’s surface as a few times the distance to the moon – or even closer.

 Meanwhile, the rock’s Apollo designation refers to the fact that this particular NEO has the potential of being “Earth-crossing.”
 Named after asteroid 1862 Apollo, space rocks of this class zip around the solar system on an orbital path that occasionally allows them to cross Earth’s orbit, NASA points out.